Four important ideas we can all agree on

 4 Learning is task specific: we learn what we practice.

-4 Infant learning is a progressive process - new abilities expand and elaborate on established task specific abilities and knowledge.
+5 Infant and toddler learning is a progressive process - new abilities expand and elaborate on established task specific abilities and knowledge.

 Max explores a side arm throw